-Nigel has assisted in a number of cases overseas either as an observer or case investigator offering assistance.
-The work usually involves matters of ensuring fair trial or human rights issues in relation to the same and more generally.
-Nigel has been involved in advising the team representing the former prime minister of the Ukraine Yulia Tymoshenko, who was the subject of a show trial in that country.
+Nigel has been instructed in a large number of international cases including advising the team representing the former prime minister of the Ukraine Yulia Tymoshenko, who was the subject of a show trial in that country.

-"Well known for defending in complex fraud cases"
+"Well known for defending in the most complex fraud cases"

 "He has extensive experience in serious fraud cases"

-"He is a persuasive advocate, who builds a rapport with witnesses, clients and judges"
+'He is a consumatly persuasive advocate, who builds a rapport with clients, judges and witnesses.'

 "He has a great tactical brain"